TilapiaRoger/anamorph-ths-cs2/README.md

 ## Concrete algorithm steps:
 01. Pick the modelSpawnPoint along the axis between the origin and the game limits
-02. Pick the winning point along the axis between the modelSpawnPoint and the game limits
+02. Pick the winningPoint along the axis between the modelSpawnPoint and the game limits
-03. Pick the spawn point of the model based on the winning distance and angles
+04. Initialize the origin, winningPoint, and modelSpawnPoint as invisible spheres
+05. Initialize the model at modelSpawnPoint
-04. Slice the model such that a slice is sliced individually each time 04.1 Fill the faces of the sliced side
+06. Slice the model such that a slice is sliced individually each time 06.1 Fill the faces of the sliced side
-04.2 Parent the slices to modelSpawnPoint
+06.2 Parent the slices to modelSpawnPoint
-05. Distribute the slices
+07. Distribute the slices
-05.1 Translate the slice along the axis
+07.1 Translate the slice along the axis
-05.2 Scale the slice by newDistance / oldDistance
+07.2 Scale the slice by newDistance / oldDistance
-07. Parent modelSpawnPoint to winningPoint
+08. Parent modelSpawnPoint to winningPoint
-08. Rotate the winningPoint at random angles
+09. Rotate the winningPoint at random angles
-09. Parent winningPoint to origin
+10. Parent winningPoint to origin
-10. Rotate origin
+11. Rotate origin
 (Optional) Add random slices

+# In code
+1. Initializer
+2. Slicer
+3. Distributor
+4. Rotator
+5. Results